phi16181/python_prework/README.md

 returns a value of 5 or the square root of 25.

-We'll dive into functions on the next page of the pre-work, but a very useful 'built-in' functions is the dir() function.
+You'll dive into functions on the next section of the pre-work, but a very useful 'built-in' functions is the dir() function.
 You can use the dir() function, along with an argument in the parentheses, to see what other options might be available for you to use in with your imports (and later on, your variables and other objects).Many modules also contain predefined values like this example (again with math):

 ```python